darrenks/nibbles/docs/tutorial_tour.md

 Construct and call a recursive fn with ``;`.
 Note that you will need to do ```;` if the arg you are passing in is `$` `@` or `_` because this would cause a collision in the binary form for things like `;;$`.

 Check out the example in the $QuickRef

+FYI Recursion is automatically memoized, you can write a naive fibonacci function and it will run in linear time instead of exponential!